-What Is Live Resin & How Is It Made?
+What Is Live Resin & How Is It Consumed?

 For cannabis connoisseurs that want the full terpene and cannabinoid experience when they consume marijuana, live resin is a must-try.
 Its rich flavors and aromas combined with its versatility make it one of those cannabis products that just about anyone can enjoy.
 In this guide, we’re going to talk all about live resin, answering the questions: